Mailrith User Documentation

 - [Set Up Amazon SES](https://mailrith.com/docs/setup-amazon-ses.md): Use Amazon SES when you want AWS-native sending with full control over your sending identity, regional configuration, and bounce tracking through SNS notifications.

-- [Email Editor](https://mailrith.com/docs/email-editor.md): The email editor is shared across broadcasts, sequences, templates, automations, notifications, and confirmation emails.
-This guide explains how to build reliable email content and review it before it reaches subscribers.
+- [Email Editor](https://mailrith.com/docs/email-editor.md): The email editor is used for broadcasts, sequences, templates, automations, notifications, and confirmation emails.
+This guide explains how to build email content and review the message before subscribers receive it.

-- [Broadcasts](https://mailrith.com/docs/broadcasts.md): Broadcasts are for newsletters, product launches, announcements, and any message that goes out once to selected subscribers — compose, target, test, and send or schedule from a single workflow.
+- [Broadcasts](https://mailrith.com/docs/broadcasts.md): Use broadcasts for newsletters, product launches, announcements, and any message you send once to selected subscribers.
+Compose, target, test, and send or schedule the campaign in one workflow.

-- [Sequences](https://mailrith.com/docs/sequences.md): Sequences send a series of emails over time as subscribers progress through the steps — ideal for onboarding, nurture campaigns, and educational content that should unfold over days or weeks.
+- [Sequences](https://mailrith.com/docs/sequences.md): Sequences send a series of emails over time as subscribers move through the steps.
+Use sequences for onboarding, nurture campaigns, and educational content that should be sent over days or weeks.